2026 Fresh Produce Shares

 What is a CSA share?

-A community supported agriculture share means you are directly supporting our work on the farm and return, you receive part of our bounty for the season!
-By paying for your share upfront, you receive a better value each week than purchasing each item separately, and you help us pay for our early season expenses like seeds & soil so we can continue to provide you with delicious & nourishing food during the growing season.
+A community supported agriculture share means you are directly supporting our farm and in return, you share in our bounty for the season!
+By paying for your share upfront, you receive a better value each week than purchasing each item separately, and you help us plan ahead to ensure you are getting the absolute freshest produce.
 It’s a win-win.

 CSAs come in different forms & flavors so read on to see if the Dandelion CSA is right for you.